LimelightVision/systemcore-os-public/README.md

 ## Release 167 (Unstable)

-* Changes the glibc requirement to allow for module and application cross-compliation on older linux systems.
+* Changes the glibc requirement from 2.38 to 2.35 to allow for module and application cross-compliation on older linux systems.
 Teams should continue to use Alpha 5 / Release 166
 * Robot service runs as systemcore user

 ## Alpha 5 (Release 166)